These are the different types of conventional lights generally available to us that we can use for theatre lighting.

 Floods and Cyc Lights conventional lamps

 The Flood has a symetrical reflector that produces a bright centre to the beam and reduces in intensity towards the outside edge of the beam.
+These were one of the earliest mass produced theatre lights.

 These are very basic in shape and in general produce a rectangular beam that we have little control over the shape.
 They have provision for a colour frame to use a lighting filter to change the colour of the beam.

-The top flood is a Strand Patt 137 150W halogen flood with an ES or Edison Screw base lamp.
+The top Flood is a Strand Patt 137 150W halogen flood with an ES or Edison Screw base lamp.
 Patt 137 Datasheet

-The bottom flood is a Selecon LUI 1000W tungsten halogen flood using a linear lamp.
+The bottom Flood is a Selecon LUI 1000W tungsten halogen flood using a linear lamp.
 Lui Cyc Datasheet

-The Cyc light has an asymetrical reflector that reflects most of the light downwards, so that when it is mounted at the top of the cyclorama, the intensity of the light is even from top to bottom of the cyclorama. acclaim-cyc_data
+The Cyc or Cyclorama light has an asymetrical reflector that reflects most of the light downwards, so that when it is mounted at the top of the cyclorama, the intensity of the light is even from top to bottom of the cyclorama. acclaim-cyc_data

 Fresnels and Pebble Convex Lights